texastribune/scuole-data/README.md

 AskTED provides superintendents, principals and directory information for all schools and districts.
 The `scuole` repo downloads data from AskTED directly and updates them in our database, so there's no need to manually download and update them in `scuole-data`.

+Instructions on what commands to run to update AskTED are in the [`scuole` repo README](https://github.com/texastribune/scuole).

 We download data from the [directory page](http://mansfield.tea.state.tx.us/TEA.AskTED.Web/Forms/DownloadFile.aspx) and the [personnel page](http://mansfield.tea.state.tx.us/TEA.AskTED.Web/Forms/DownloadFile2.aspx).

 ## TAPR Data